 You know, I live from day to day.
 For me, only one thing counts — it is the instant and the eternity, eternity that, like the horizon, always moves back.
 So it is difficult for me to talk about the past, because it is not myself anymore: everything I have to say is in my photos.
 My contact sheets are my memory, my instant diary. ~ Henri Cartier-Bresson

-Originally from Northern California, I currently reside in Portland, Oregon.
+Originally from Northern California, I currently travel the world.
 I first started taking photographs in 7th grade, using a Yashica 44 which I bought from a classmate.
 While in high school my sports photographs were published in the now-defunct Sebastopol Times newspaper.

 Since then I’ve worked as a college English Instructor, a trainer for Apple, a military police officer, a bookseller, a car washer, a photo lab technician, a clothes salesperson, a security guard, and a dishwasher.